bright/new-www/content/blog/he-always-asks-why-meet-andrzej-–-a-senior-android-developer.md

 Apart from Jetpack Compose, **I should mention Kotlin Coroutines**.
 They are nothing new because they were launched a couple of years ago.
 However, they are still trendy.
 More and more people start using them in new projects.
 Some aspects of Coroutines and their APIs are still getting stabilized.

 ![Andrzej, Senior Android Developer at Bright Inventions](/images/brightstory_andrzej_quote4.png)

+After a couple of years, **we can see that the Coroutines were a change that just made sense**.
+Coroutines make coding easier and definitely shorten your code.
+In this case, the pros definitely have outweighed possible cons and the amount of time required to learn Coroutines.
+It wasn’t a hype that people wanted to try to eventually give up on it.
+It just works and if someone hasn't started to use Coroutines yet, then that person should catch up quickly because I think they are a good investment.

+## If you could give yourself some advice at the beginning of your career, what would that be?

+Have more faith in yourself.

+## What do you do after hours?

+I play lots of video games on my computer.
+I love games that tell a story such as Age of Empires, Morrowind or Genshin Impact.
+Apart from that, my interests are really a spectrum.
+From language influence on our culture, astronomy, biology to geography.
+Remember – I am quite a curious person.
+I will metaphorically stick my nose wherever it needs to be if I feel the urge to understand why something works the way it does in our world.

+\----

+Andrzej will share his Kotlin insights as a speaker at upcoming Polish dev conferences.
+You have a chance to see him on stage at [4developers](https://4developers.org.pl) and [Warsaw IT Days](https://warszawskiedniinformatyki.pl/index-en.html) in April 2022.